Harshit-jain-1/Elevate-Labs-intershiptask/README.md

 Feature-Level Inferences
 .
 Gender, class, and embarkation are strong survival indicators .
 Cabin and Age require preprocessing due to missing data

+# Task 3: House Price Prediction
+#Objective
+This project demonstrates how to implement Multiple Linear Regression using Python's scikit-learn to predict house prices based on multiple features from the Housing.csv dataset.
+# Keys Steps Performed
+Model Training
+.
+Built a Multiple Linear Regression model with LinearRegression from sklearn

+Model Evaluation
+.
+MAE (Mean Absolute Error)
+.
+MSE (Mean Squared Error)
+.
+R² Score (Coefficient of Determination)

+Visualization
+.
+Actual vs Predicted Plot using seaborn
+.
+Residual Plot to analyze prediction errors

+Model Interpretation
+.
+Printed model coefficients and intercept to understand how each feature affects house price